-From June 14 to 19, Macarena Cotelo, Project Director, along with Gema Talaván and Federico Crespo, Project Technicians from the Social Promotion Foundation, had the opportunity to witness first-hand the transformative power of our agreement to promote rural resilience in Ethiopia.
+From June 14 to 19, Macarena Cotelo, Project Director, along with Gema Talaván and Federico Crespo, Project Technicians from the Social Promotion Foundation, had the opportunity to witness first-hand the transformative power of our Convenio to promote rural resilience in Ethiopia.
 This agreement, executed in collaboration with the NGO Rescate and financed by the Spanish Agency for International Development Cooperario (AECID), has generated a positive impact on numerous communities in the Somali region.

 The agenda began on June 15 in Addis Ababa, the capital, where the General Coordinator of the Technical Cooperation Office of Ethiopia, Mario Fanjul Benítez, received the Foundation team and a representative of the NGO Rescate.
 During this meeting, the current context of the country was analyzed and the achievements obtained until now through the joint work of both NGOs were discussed, as well as strategies to strengthen the implementation of future activities.